scl-softwire/ad-hoc-projects/oop/oop-concepts/README.md

 Define a `Square` class that extends your `Rectangle` class - because a square is just a special case of a rectangle where the width and the height are equal.

-`Square` should have its own constructor - one that just takes a single measurement - and then use `super(...)` to call the parent constructor.
+`Square` should have its own constructor - one that just takes a single measurement and a colour - and then use `super(...)` to call the parent constructor.
 The other behaviour will be inherited from `Rectangle`.

 ## Interfaces